 There is no easier way to compare two versions of a product, collect results from your users, and distinguish the winner.
 You change an element on your website or app — depending upon what you are testing — and you push both versions live.
 In the end, distinguish results from their performance.

 It is another simple method for UX testing.
 Guerrilla testing is visiting a public place to ask people to test your prototype.
 Ask the randomly chosen participants to perform a quick test in exchange for a small gift.
-It is a cost-effective and comparatively a simple testing method that allows real user feedback.
+It is a cost-effective and comparatively simple testing method that allows real user feedback.

 Moderated user testing

 Moderated user testing is nothing but an individual moderating the test.
 It could be an individual present in the room with participants or a moderator in a discussion group.
 Moderated user testing is useful when someone can explain how the product functions.
-These individuals report their observation after.
+These individuals report their observations after.
 They can also respond to questions posed by the participants, help oversee the test, and give awareness about what the product wants to achieve.

 Unmoderated user testing

 Many experts choose unmoderated user testing as it is more effective.
 I mean, is it not effortless to be yourself when someone is not breathing down your neck?
-But you also have to leave room for user error and unfocused participant behaviour.
+But you also have to leave room for user error and unfocused participant behavior.

 Running both moderated and unmoderated, UX testing can make the results far more accurate.

-UX Testing Tools
+Best UX Testing Tools

 UX testing is a crucial concern for all products in the digital realm these days.
 Indeed, users are no longer willing to suffer bad usability for any end.
 That is when UX testing tools come into play.
-Depending on the product, the size of the team and what you want to accomplish, you will choose one of the tools.
+Depending on the product, the size of the team, and what you want to accomplish, you will choose one of the tools.
 But UX testing tools have their unique side serving a similar purpose – they are here to help you speak the same language as your users.